-Coursework Assessment The assessment of work, done mainly in class time, to establish how you are performing in Units 3 and 4 (Year 12).
+Coursework The assessment of work, done mainly in class time, to establish how you are Assessment performing in Units 3 and 4 (Year 12).
 It must conform to the study design.
-Australian Tertiary Admission Rank ATAR - It is the overall ranking on a scale of 0-100 that you receive, based on your study scores (see below).
+Australian Tertiary ATAR - It is the overall ranking on a scale of 0-100 that you receive, based on your Admission Rank study scores (see below).
 The ATAR is used by university and TAFE institutions to select students for most of their courses.
-General Achievement Test (GAT) A test done by all students doing a Unit 3 and 4 sequence.
-It is used by VCAA to check that schools are marking school-assessed tasks to the same standard.
+General Achievement A test done by all students doing a Unit 3 and 4 sequence.
+It is used by VCAA to Test (GAT) check that schools are marking school-assessed tasks to the same standard.
 It doesn't count towards your ATAR, but your GAT results will be reported to you with your statement of results.
 Learning Outcomes What you must know, or be able to do, by the time you have finished a unit.
-Satisfactory Completion In plain language, this means you have passed a unit.
+In plain language, this means you have passed a unit.
 You get an 'S' for the unit.
-If you do not satisfactorily complete a unit you get an 'N' for it.
+If Satisfactory Completion you do not satisfactorily complete a unit you get an 'N' for it.
 School Assessed Task A task done in school to assess how you are performing in Unit 3 and 4, set and marked by your teacher according to the VCAA specifications.
 Semester One half of the academic year.
 Most units last for one semester.
-Sequence The order in which you do your units e.g. a unit 3 and 4 sequence Statement of Results A set of documents issued by VCAA that formally states the results you achieved in the VCE, and whether you have graduated.
+Statement of Results A set of documents issued by VCAA that formally states the results you achieved in the VCE, and whether you have graduated.
 Studies The subjects available in the VCE Study Design The description of the content of a study, and how students' work is to be assessed.
 A study design for each VCE study is published by VCAA.
 Schools and other VCE providers must adhere to the study designs.
-Study Score Unit A score from 0-50 that shows how you performed in a study, relative to all other students doing that same study.
-It is based on your results in school assessments and examinations.
-The parts of a study.
-There are usually four units in a study, numbered 1,2,3 and 4 Omt The parts of a study.
-There are usually four units in a study, numbered 1,2,3 and 4 Victorian Curriculum & Assessment Authority VCAA - A Victorian State Government authority responsible to the Minister of Education, among other things.
-Victorian Certificate of Applied Learning VCAL - an accredited senior secondary qualification.
-VCAL - an accredited senior secondary qualification.
-VTAC - the organisation responsible for the coordination of student university and TAFE preferences and tertiary institutions places.
+Study Score A score from 0-50 that shows how you performed in a study, relative to all other students doing that same study.
+It is based on your results in school assessments and examinations Unit The parts of a study.
+There are usually four units in a study, numbered 1,2,3 and 4 Victorian VCAA - A Victorian State Government authority responsible to the Minister of Curriculum & Education, among other things.
+Assessment Authority Victorian Certificate of Applied Learning VCAL - an accredited senior secondary qualification.
+Victorian Tertiary VTAC - the organisation responsible for the coordination of student university and Admissions Centre TAFE preferences and tertiary institutions places.
+VET in Schools This refers to an ever-expanding range of nationally recognised vocation studies that are now integrated into the VCE.
+Student completing a VET in Schools course.

-credit in their ATAR for the successful completion of that course.
+Program will receive credit in their ATAR for the successful completion of that